There is a difference between specialization admission pre-requisites and required first-year courses for a specialization.

 - Yes, you will have to begin thinking about what you would like to specialize in even before you attend your first lecture at UBC.
 A specialization is a Major, Honours or Combined Major - basically an area of study that Science students focus in after first year.
 After first year, you must be admitted into a specialization to continue onto your second year in the Faculty of Science.

 - Not sure about what you want specialize in yet?
 That’s understandable!
 Fortunately, many specializations require the same pre-requisite courses for first year.

 - No, you do NOT have to take every single course listed in the “First Year” column for your desired specialization timetable (check sample timetables for Science specializations by clicking the specialization name you want in the UBC Calendar); you can take the course later on during your studies.

-For instance, PHYS 101 may be on the Calendar for specializations such as Biology, Biochemistry, Microbiology, and Psychology, but it’s NOT a pre-requisite for entry into those specializations!
-The pre-requisites are the courses that you NEED to take in first year in order to gain entry into a specialization, and most first-year students in Science will meet those requirements easily through the common Chemistry, Biology and Math courses.
+For instance, PHYS 101 may be on the Calendar for specializations such as Biology, Biochemistry, Microbiology, and Behavioural Neuroscience, but it’s not a pre-requisite for entry into those specializations.
+The pre-requisites are the courses that you need to take in first year in order to gain entry into a specialization, and most first-year students in Science will meet those requirements easily through the common Chemistry, Biology and Math courses.

 Basically, there is a difference between pre-reqs for entry into a specialization and the “First Year” requirements on a specialization’s Calendar.
 Speak to an advisor if you’re unsure about your course selections.
 Rest assure that many of the specializations have common pre-reqs, so it wouldn't be necessary taking over 5 courses per term.
 There are some specializations that require different courses than the others, so if you’re truly interested in those, make sure you’re registering for those courses in your first year!